Table of Contents

 Vasculature of the Posterior Abdominal Wall

 The abdominal aorta is a continuation of the thoracic aorta and supplies oxygenated blood to the abdominal organs, pelvic organs, and legs.
-The abdominal aorta enters the abdomen through the aortic hiatus in the diaphragm at the level of the T12 vertebra.
-It travels down the posterior wall of the abdomen, anterior to the vertebral column, and divides into the common iliac arteries at the level of the L4 vertebra.
+The abdominal aorta enters the abdomen through the aortic hiatus in the diaphragm at the level of T12.
+It travels down the posterior wall of the abdomen, anterior to the vertebral column, and divides into the common iliac arteries at the level of L4.

 The common iliac arteries further divide into the internal iliac artery which supplies blood to the pelvis and the external iliac artery which supplies blood to the lower limb.